webdevelopers-eu/z-template/README.md

-Unleash the full potential of your data with this user-friendly templating system!
-With just 15 minutes of your time, you'll be able to turn your JSON into stunning HTML pages.
-Don't miss out on this essential tool for any developer seeking to simplify their data presentation process.
+Unleash the full potential of your data with this user-friendly templating system! **In just 15 minutes, you'll be able to effortlessly turn your JSON or any other data into visually appealing HTML pages.** This essential tool is a must-have for any developer looking to streamline their data presentation process.

 # Z Template